soupi/learn-haskell-blog-generator/src/08-testing.md

 - `hs-source-dirs: test` - The directory of the source file for the test suite
 - `main-is: Spec.hs` - The entry point to the test suite source file
+- `other-modules` - The modules in our test suite.
+  Currently commented out because we haven't added any yet.
 - `build-depends` - The packages we are going to use:
   - [`base`](https://hackage.haskell.org/package/base) -
     The standard library for Haskell, as we've used before